dreamingechoes/awesome-mental-health/README.md

 ## Meetups

-Meetups groups all around the world focusing on mental health in the software industry.
+Meetup groups all around the world focusing on mental health in the software industry.

 * [Mental Health In Tech Auckland](https://www.meetup.com/mental-health-in-tech-auckland/) - Organized by Navs, Kai L. & Helen D.